 We can consider a DHP to help cover any shortfall between your rent liability and the amount of Housing Benefit or Universal Credit (UC) that does not cover the rent you have to pay.

 The sort of things we can help with are:

-- If the rent charged by your landlord is more than the amount allowed by Housing Benefit or the Housing element of UC.
+- If the rent charged by your landlord is more than the amount allowed by Housing Benefit (HB) or the Housing Element of Universal Credit (UCHE).